 It’s hard to pinpoint an exact cause, but a combination of genetic, societal and psychological factors are likely, meaning it is usually a combination of these.

 You are at higher risk of developing anorexia if you live in western society, if a family member suffers from anorexia, if you have low self-esteem or if you’ve suffered childhood trauma.
 You’re also at higher risk of developing any eating disorder if you’re a competitive athlete in sports that places an emphasis on body shape or weight, such as dancing or gymnastics.

 Most would assume that anorexia causes a low body weight or body mass index (BMI).
 It’s also possible to have a normal weight with anorexia, especially if someone is sporty – muscle mass can give a normal body weight that masks their anorexia – or they may experience bulimia nervosa alongside, where they purge intermittently with food restriction.

-Treatment for anorexia is usually a combination of looking after your physical health (maintaining vitamin and mineral levels, making sure your heart is well) along with psychological therapies and support with nutrition from trained psychologists, psychiatrists and nutritionists.
+There is no specific cure for anorexia and treatment for anorexia is usually a combination of looking after your physical health (maintaining vitamin and mineral levels, making sure your heart is well) along with psychological therapies and support with nutrition from trained psychologists, psychiatrists and nutritionists.